Anashaneef/pyspark-water-classification/README.md

 **Dataset Information**

-* Aluminium: hazard if more than 2.8
+* aluminium - dangerous if greater than 2.8
-* Ammonia: dangerous if more than 32.5
+* ammonia - dangerous if greater than 32.5
-* Arsenic: harmful if more than 0.01
+* arsenic - dangerous if greater than 0.01
-* Barium: hazardous if greater than 2
+* barium - dangerous if greater than 2
-* Cadmium: hazard if more than 0.005
+* cadmium - dangerous if greater than 0.005
-* Chloramine: hazard if more than 4
+* chloramine - dangerous if greater than 4
-* Chromium: hazard if more than 0.1
+* chromium - dangerous if greater than 0.1
-* Copper: hazard if more than 1.3
+* copper - dangerous if greater than 1.3
-* Flouride: hazard if more than 1.5
+* flouride - dangerous if greater than 1.5
-* Bacteria: harmful if more than 0
+* bacteria - dangerous if greater than 0
-* Viruses: hazard if more than 0
+* viruses - dangerous if greater than 0
-* Lead: hazard if more than 0.015
+* lead - dangerous if greater than 0.015
-* Nitrates: harmful if more than 10
+* nitrates - dangerous if greater than 10
-* Nitrite: hazard if more than 1
+* nitrites - dangerous if greater than 1
-* Mercury: hazard if more than 0.002
+* mercury - dangerous if greater than 0.002
-* Perchlorate: hazard if more than 56
+* perchlorate - dangerous if greater than 56
-* Radium: hazard if more than 5
+* radium - dangerous if greater than 5
-* Selenium: hazard if more than 0.5
+* selenium - dangerous if greater than 0.5
-* Silver: hazard if more than 0.1
+* silver - dangerous if greater than 0.1
-* Uranium: hazard if more than 0.3
+* uranium - dangerous if greater than 0.3
-* is_safe : Not safe to consume if value is 0, Safe to consume if value is 1.
+* is_safe - class attribute {0 - not safe, 1 - safe}